SolarSpec/TaucPlotGUI/README.md

 </br>

 ### **Segmentation Method**

-This method currently uses the desired Tauc region linear segment with the axis crossing to calculate the band gap energy.
+This method initially used the desired Tauc region linear segment with the axis crossing to calculate the band gap energy but has been updated to find the baseline segment and instead use the abscissa.
+This method draws multiple Tauc regions through linear regression and iterating various step sizes, then averages among them to find the best region.

 <div class="row" style="text-align:center">
   <img src="TaucPlotGUI_resources/SegmentationTest.png" alt="Seg" height="600" width="920">